Steamboat Wawaset

 The sinking of the Steamboat Wawaset is probably the worst maritime disaster on the Chesapeake Bay and its tributaries.
-On August 8, 1873 the vessel caught fire and sank in the
+On August 8, 1873 the vessel caught fire and went down in the waters of the Potomac River just upriver from Colonial Beach.

 Nothing like it was seen since the U.S.S.
 Princeton disaster when President John Tyler, his Cabinet and about 200 guests left Alexandria, Virginia for a cruise.
 A defective gun on the ship burst, killing about eight and injuring about 20.